PASTORAL MINISTRY HANDBOOK | CHAPTER 18

 ¶171 The Gift Ministry of the Holy Spirit

 In a study of the gift ministry of the Holy Spirit, one becomes deeply impressed with the thought that any doctrine of the church, though right in itself can be wrongly elevated to a position it does not deserve.
 There must be a balanced message.
 At its center is man’s salvation in Jesus Christ.

-(This statement is a summary of a much larger study on this topic adopted in 1974, following a study authorized by the 1973 General Conference.
+(This statement is a summary of a much larger study on this topic.
 The complete study is included as an appendix in “Theological Perspectives” by Dr. Paul R. Fetters, ed.)